 All Texas property owners can apply for a homestead exemption that reduces the taxable property value, which in turn reduces the amount of their annual property tax bill.
 As long as the property is the homeowner’s principal residence, they will qualify for this exemption.
-All residences that qualify for homestead exemptions receive at least a $25,000 reduced property value for school district taxes.
-Seniors qualify for an added $10,000 in reduced property value.
-Additionally, all taxing districts can offer optional percentage exemptions of up to 20% of the home’s value or at least $5,000.
-Optional percentage exemptions for seniors may also be available from taxing districts.
-These exemptions start at $3,000.
-Put simply, most Texas seniors qualify for a taxable property value reduction of at least $38,000.
+Seniors qualify for an added $10,000 in reduced property value, resulting in a taxable property value reduction of at least $38,000.

 Senior Property Tax Deferral Options